 See something on the list that you can write about?
 This is what a guest post for Practical Wanderlust needs:

 - Your guest post should drip with sass.
 We’re looking for general hilariousness and funny anecdotes, told with ridiculousness and humor (but not like, in a mean way).
 Do you got jokes?
 Jokes are good.
 We also like cussing (although we try to bleep that sh*t out).
 If your friends describe you as “the funny one” and also “the one to ask for travel recommendations,” you’re a fantastic fit for Practical Wanderlust.
 (And also, can we be friends?)

 - Your guest post should be insanely informative.
-“Practical” is in our blog name for a reason: we’re all about disseminating down to earth, useful information.
+“Practical” is in our blog name for a reason: we’re all about down to earth, useful information.
 And a whole, whole lot of it.
 No matter what you’re writing about, you should cover ALL of its angles, and avoid leaving questions for our readers to search for elsewhere.
 This is also our posts are pretty freaking long: all those juicy details take up a LOT of words, not to mention time to research & validate.
 We have horribly high expectations here at Practical Wanderlust, please join us in our stress circle.

 - Your guest post should SELL a destination.
 Whether you’re writing about your home town or your favorite vacation spot, by the end of the post I need to want to go there immediately.
 Tell me what makes it special and convince me that I absolutely HAVE to visit.
 This also goes for everything that you recommend: tell me what to order on the menu, tell me why I NEED to visit X attraction, tell me why the vista on your favorite hike is SO worth the 9-mile shlog through a gator-filled swamp to see, etc.

 - Your guest post should be relevant to our readers.
 Your topic should be something that our readers are interested in.
 Spend a few minutes browsing our site to get a feel of our content.
 FYI, we are a budget travel blog, so leave the luxury at home in your mansion or on your yacht.